Brian M. Berman, MD

 Susan Hartnoll Berman

-Executive Director & Co-founder, Institute for Integrative Health
+Executive Director & Co-founder, Nova Institute for Health

 Kenneth Pelletier, Ph.D., MD

 Clinical Professor of Medicine, University of California School of Medicine, San Francisco

 Donald Phillips, CPA